 Potter says that especially in high-end communities the customers are an important part of the work, so she makes a special effort to connect with them.

-The result, she says, is fewer complaints, less disruption of crews, and customers who are much happier with jobs.
+The result, she says, is far fewer complaints, less disruption of her crews, and customers who are much happier about the job.

-The Paving Lady also can provide a courtesy golf cart the property can use to shuttle people around the work being done.
-“It makes them more comfortable about the disruption on their property.”
+If needed The Paving Lady also provides a courtesy golf cart the property can use to shuttle people around the work being done.
+“We make sure they have a place for it and that they understand what it’s for and that it’s not for joyriding -- and they have to sign a liability waiver.
+But it makes them more comfortable about the disruption on their property.”

 She says that while the cart certainly benefits the residents, it also enables The Paving Lady to work on larger areas of a project at a time.

-Potter says a guiding principal of The Paving Lady is to develop repeat business, exemplified in her approach to quality work, customer service and the long-term budget plans she develops for customers.
+Potter says that a guiding principal of The Paving Lady is to develop repeat business, exemplified in her approach to quality work, customer service and even the long-term budget plans she develops for customers.